The Living Art Museum: Archives

-The archive at Nýló is a diverse collection of papers and documents connected to the museum and exhibition history, that was not a planned process, but rather arose out of the necessity to do so.
+The archive at Nýló is a diverse collection of papers and documents connected to the museum and exhibition history that was not a planned process but rather arose out of the necessity to do so.
 Consisting of catalogues, audio and video files, letters, photographs, films, and recorded meeting notes among other things, the archive is continuously growing and being filled in.
 With accessible information about the artists, exhibitions, and other events occurring in relation to the museum, it serves as a source for research and a timeline of the organisation's history.

-As part of the 2008 anniversary program Nýló began a set of parallel initiatives for the organization and archiving of documents from the history of artist-run spaces and artist performance in Iceland.
-This ongoing Performance Archive and Archive of Artist-run Initiatives project is in creative collaboration with the Reykjavik City Archive, the Icelandic Art Academy, the National Broadcasting Service of Iceland, and The Film Museum of Iceland, with an aim to make the history of local artist initiatives accessible for future research and preservation.
+As part of the 2008 anniversary program, Nýló began a set of parallel initiatives for the organization and archiving of documents from the history of artist-run spaces and artist performance in Iceland.
+This ongoing Performance Archive and Archive of Artist-run Initiatives project is in creative collaboration with the Reykjavik City Archive, the Icelandic Art Academy, the National Broadcasting Service of Iceland, and The Film Museum of Iceland, intending to make the history of local artist initiatives accessible for future research and preservation.
 This initiative is an important effort in connecting Nýló and the history of contemporary art in Iceland with alternative ideas, concepts, theories, and perspectives on cultural history.

 Archive of artist-run initiatives

 A large part of the Nýló archive is built upon documentation of independent, artist-run spaces in Iceland.
 A variety of artist-run spaces have originated and been operated in Iceland over the last 35 years; all around the country, and in mobile and static forms.
 The common ground for these independent spaces has been in their role as a platform for progressive, experimental art, exhibitions of international artists and interactions between different groups in society and the art community.
-The abundance and productivity of artist-run spaces in Iceland has received international attention and these organisations have been considered very dynamic and influential.
+The abundance and productivity of artist-run spaces in Iceland have received international attention and these organisations have been considered very dynamic and influential.

-The reasons as to why artists decide to create their own platforms for engagement may be rooted in a need for processes of creative collaboration; many seeing these initiative as a part of their individual practice, along with an alternative outlet for expression.
+The reasons why artists decide to create their own platforms for engagement may be rooted in a need for processes of creative collaboration; many see these initiatives as a part of their individual practice, along with an alternative outlet for expression.
 These types of organisations also arise out of a need for self-organisation where there may be a lack of infrastructure and specialization in specific fields of art, which provides the possibility of open space for new approaches.
 As an artist-run organisation, Nýló is not an exception in this case and is ambitious to embrace the history of local artist-run initiatives, while continuing to collect documentation on current and future spaces.